INO-quantum/FPGA-SoC-experiment-control/Windows-DLL/readme.md

 > [!IMPORTANT]
 > Ensure all DIO64_ functions are using the returned board identifier from `DIO64_OpenResource` and call always `DIO64_Close` before exiting your VI even on error!

+[^1]: I regularly run the FPGA-SoC system from Ubuntu (with labscript-suite) but I have no Apple MAC computer at hand for testing this option.
+But I do no see a reason why it should not work.
+The source files here are heavily Windows-specific such that I do not recommend to modify them to allow compilation also on Unix systems.
+However, the communciation with the board is quite simple and it should not be much work to make a new Unix style library (.so) or MAC (.dylib).
+Please let me know if this is needed!